adambard/learnxinyminutes-docs/lua.html.markdown

 -- in C/js:
 ans = aBoolValue and 'yes' or 'no'  --> 'no'

--- BEWARE: this only acts as a ternary value returned when the condition is true is not `false` or Nil ans1 = aBoolValue and false or true --> true ans2 = aBoolValue and true or false --> true
+-- BEWARE: this only acts as a ternary if the value returned when the condition -- evaluates to true is not `false` or Nil iAmNotFalse = (not aBoolValue) and false or true --> true iAmAlsoNotFalse = (not aBoolValue) and true or false --> true

 karlSum = 0
 for i = 1, 100 do  -- The range includes both ends.